Timberbain/simple_nodemongo/README.md

-# Simple Nodegres
+# Simple Node server with Mongo DB
-A docker image for starting a simple web application with Node and postgres with postGIS extension
+A docker image for starting a simple web application with Node and mongo db

 # Install
 In web/server run